This is a POSIXct method for the date_seq() generic.

 Different methods are used to generate the sequences, depending on the

-.
+precision implied by by.
 They are intended to generate the most intuitive

 sequences, especially around daylight saving time gaps and fallbacks.